iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

   Flowchart depicting the coordination between the master process, expansion workers, and simulation workers in a distributed MCTS framework.
 From Liu et al.<d-cite key="liu2020watch"></d-cite>
 </div>

-By decoupling the expansion phase (traversing the known tree to find a leaf) from the simulation phase (randomly exploring beyond the leaf), this framework effectively parallelizes MCTS.
-The master tracks rollouts in progress, ensuring updates to node statistics (e.g., visit counts) remain consistent.
+By decoupling expansion from simulation, the framework parallelizes MCTS without interfering with the integrity of the search.
+The master tracks ongoing searches and ensures that updates to shared node statistics remain consistent.

-While this system involves frequent communication between workers and the master, Liu et al. demonstrate that the computational cost of the expansion and simulation phases significantly outweighs communication overhead.
-As a result, communication does not become a bottleneck, even with many workers.
+Although this framework requires frequent communication between the master and workers, Liu et al. found that the computation time of expansion and simulation far outweighs the messaging overhead.
+As a result, the system scales effectively across many machines without communication becoming a bottleneck.

-## Transposition Driven Scheduling
+## Distributed MCTS - TDS

 In 2011, Yoshizoe et al.<d-cite key="yoshizoe2011scalable"></d-cite> introduced Transposition Driven Scheduling (TDS) as an efficient framework for distributing tasks in parallelized MCTS.
 TDS focuses on evenly partitioning the data across worker machines, minimizing communication overhead, and efficiently coordinating computation without moving data unnecessarily.
 This approach enables scalable parallelism, even for tasks with large search trees.